ast-code/arthurstenzel_homepage/content/authors/admin/_index.md

 bio: I am Associate Professor of Accounting at the NHH - Norwegian School of Economics.
 My primary areas of interest are empirical research on financial regulation, corporate tax, and private markets.
 More specifically, I examine the measurement of tax avoidance, the influence of taxation on corporate innovation, and the real effects of financial accounting regulation.
 Other research interests include data analysis of non-financial data, e.g., textual and social media data, as well as business forecasting.

 # # Interests to show in About widget
+# interests:
+#   - Artificial Intelligence
+#   - Computational Linguistics
+#   - Information Retrieval

+# Education to show in About widget
 academicemployment:
   courses:
     - course: "Assistant Professor of Accounting & <br>Vice Director of the Institute of Accounting, Control and Auditing, <br>School of Management, University of St. Gallen"